No Contact Apprehension Policy: Other implementations

 A sign along Quezon Avenue informing motorists of the implementation of Quezon City's No Contact Apprehension Program.

 Since the implementation of the MMDA's No Physical Contact Apprehension policy, other local government units around the Philippines have also carried out their own versions of the policy.

 In 2018, Parañaque became the first local government unit in the country to implement a fully unmanned traffic apprehension system.
 The system makes uses of high repetition cameras and US-developed radar technology.
 This was followed a year later by Valenzuela, which launched its No Contact Apprehension Program in September 2019.

 In December 2020, the Manila City Council enacted Manila City Ordinance No. 8676, allowing the Manila Traffic and Parking Bureau (MTPB) to issue traffic tickets to motorists caught violating traffic laws on traffic enforcement cameras without the physical apprehension of an on-site traffic enforcer.

-In September 2021, the city of Cauayan, Isabela became the first city outside of Metro Manila to adopt a No Contact Apprehension Program, which it implemented along major thoroughfares of Cauayan.
+In September 2021, the city of Cauayan, Isabela, became the first city outside of Metro Manila to adopt a No Contact Apprehension Program, which it implemented along major thoroughfares of Cauayan.
 This was followed by the province of Bataan in November 2021, which launched its own No Contact Apprehension Program along its main thoroughfare, the Roman Superhighway.
-In October 2021, the Muntinlupa City Council passed Muntinlupa City Ordinance 2021-280, enacting a No Contact Apprehension Program in the city.
+In October 2021, the Muntinlupa City Council passed Muntinlupa City Ordinance 2021–280, enacting a No Contact Apprehension Program in the city.
 However, as of 2022, the ordinance has not yet been implemented.

-Following a dry run from October 2021 to June 2022, Quezon City announced the full implementation of its No Contact Apprehension Program on July 1, 2022 along 15 major roads in the city.
+Following a dry run from October 2021 to June 2022, Quezon City announced the full implementation of its No Contact Apprehension Program on July 1, 2022, along 15 major roads in the city.
 The city of San Juan also plans to implement a Non-Contact Apprehension Program within the city starting August 2022.

+The Cavite–Laguna Expressway (CALAX) imposes its own no-contact apprehension program through automatic license plate recognition (ALPR) and its speed cameras.